 If there is a domain-controller on the network, every computer on that domain is automatically synchronized with that computer.
 Otherwise, manual configurations must be made.
 When well configured, the Time Server synchronizes the client clock periodically.

 Synchronization does not always instantly change the time on the local machine.
-If the local clock time of the client is less than three minutes ahead of the time on the server, W32Time quarters or halves the clock frequency long enough to bring the clocks into sync.
-If the local clock time of the client is more than three minutes ahead of the time on the server, W32Time changes the local clock time immediately.
+If the local clock time of the client is less than 3 minutes ahead of the time on the server, W32Time quarters or halves the clock frequency long enough to bring the clocks into sync.
+If the local clock time of the client is more than 3 minutes ahead of the time on the server, W32Time changes the local clock time immediately.
 If the local clock time of the client is behind the current time received from the server, W32Time changes the local clock time immediately.

 Why time synchronization is important

 Time synchronization is important for working with schedules, timelines, logs, and failover.
-In a large-scale Security Center installation, devices and servers can be spread among multiple networks, spanning many timezones.
+In a large-scale Security Center installation, devices and servers can be spread among multiple networks, spanning many time zones.

 When all Security Center network components are time synchronized, you can avoid the following issues:

 - When you want to add a new server as an expansion server, it remains in a yellow warning state with the error message Server registered.
 Waiting for directory response.

 - When you have an existing expansion server and it goes offline for more than 2 seconds, the server remains offline and cannot reconnect.

 - Agent clock synchronicity error message in Config Tool